Rugrats: Scavenger Hunt: Reception

 Rugrats: Scavenger Hunt received generally mixed reviews.
+Review aggregator GameRankings gave it a score of 52.67%.
+NPD Group noted that the game was the 19th best-selling video game in America during August 1999.

 Turhan Herder of IGN called Rugrats: Scavenger Hunt "a dull, sloppy mess which not only embarrasses everyone involved but manages to tarnish the very license it meant to exploit".
 Herder described Scavenger Hunt as a basic gameplay style marred by "design decisions ranging from the incomprehensible to the downright bizarre".
 Some critics wrote Rugrats: Scavenger Hunt's use of license, such as the incorporation of the original voice actors, and simple gameplay would appeal to very young players but detract older gamers.
 AllGame journalist Anthony Baize and N64 Pro reviewer Paul felt only Rugrats fanatics would enjoy it.
 Other critics, such as Herder and N64 Magazine's Mark Green, wrote even young children would get tired of it quickly.

 The main criticism was the boring gameplay, specifically its primitiveness and slow pace.
 Critics panned Rugrats: Scavenger Hunt as a monotonous experience consisting only of a limited number of game modes with little variety and the same goal between them: to roll dice and wait turns until a player has collected a certain number of items.
 Green found the Pirate Treasure Hunt the most thrilling of all the boards for its treasure-hunting theme and rock-paper-scissors mini-game; however, he found it mostly unexciting, as most of the gameplay still involved tedious collecting and even when a player lands on a hunt-for-treasure tile, "you simply get to jiggle the camera around a bit and await the random result of your search".
 Shaun wrote success was based on the randomness of tiles, making the challenge more based on luck than strategy.

 Critics were annoyed by the length of time computer opponents took at their turns.
 Shaun of The Electric Playground was one of them, and lamented even playing with human friends was a stall as cutscenes still had to play in each turn.
 Baize also attributed the issue to unreachable goals, especially with Reptar's Rally; he reported that, in a mission to get 30 candy pieces, one player could obtain only two-to-three per turn, made more tedious by other players stealing them.
 He did, however, find the cutscenes the game's best aspect.

 Comparisons to Mario Party were frequent and usually unfavorable.

 Praises included the colorful graphics, particularly its closeness to their 2D incarnations, the inclusion of voice acting from the series, and the spot-on lip synchronization.
 Mega Fun found the characters well-animated and designed.
 Green had criticism towards the presentation, however, such as the "muffled" quality of the voice clips and the animation of the Rugrats being equivalent to the movement of "robots from a cheap 1960's sci-fi movie".